Early Years Foundation StageNorth Ealing Primary School

 In Nursery, the children choose a book from the class library with their parent/carer during the weekly soft start session.
 Nursery children visit the school library where they have the opportunity to look at variety of books of their own choice and this is followed by a storytelling session.

-The EYFS weekly newsletter which is posted on NES LEARNING ZONE communicates the literacy focus to inform and encourage home learning.
+The EYFS weekly newsletter which is posted on the EYFS Nursery page which communicates the literacy focus to inform and encourage home learning.

 - Shape, Space and Measures